Ron Daniels (academic)

-Early career
+Ronald Joel Daniels CM (born 1959) is a Canadian jurist, currently serving as the 14th president of the Johns Hopkins University since 2009.
+He served as dean of the Faculty of Law at the University of Toronto from 1995 to 2005 and provost at the University of Pennsylvania from 2005 to 2009.

+Education

+Daniels received a Bachelor of Arts in 1982 and a Juris Doctor in 1986, both from the University of Toronto.
+He received a Master of Laws from Yale University in 1988.

+Career

+Professorship

 Daniels was provost and professor of law at the University of Pennsylvania and dean and James M. Tory Professor of Law at the University of Toronto, where he was editor in chief of the University of Toronto Faculty of Law Review.
 He was also a visiting professor and Coca-Cola World Fellow at Yale Law School, as well as a John M. Olin Visiting Fellow at Cornell Law School.
 He received a Carnegie Corporation of New York Academic Leadership Award in 2015.

+Advisory roles for the Canadian government

 He has advised several Canadian governments on a range of policy issues, including chairing the Ontario Panel of the Future of Government, the Market Design Committee (defining market structure of new competitive electricity markets in Ontario), and the Ontario Government Task Force on Securities Regulation and the Reform of Accounting Standards; he also served on the Toronto Stock Exchange Committee on Corporate Governance in Canada.